 The answer lies in capillary action, which is defined as the process that plants use to pull water up from the ground.
 There are several factors that enable capillary action to happen.

 First is the force of adhesion, which is the attraction between water molecules and plant fibers.

 Second is the force of cohesion, which is the attraction of one water molecule to another water molecule.

 Third is transpiration.
 When water evaporates from the leaves, buds, and petals of a plant, more water is drawn upward to fill in the empty space.
 It is similar to what happens when a person sucks water through a straw.

 All three of these factors combine to enable a plant to draw water from the ground and distribute it throughout the entire plant.
 Doing this color changing flower experiment makes it easy to see how capillary action works.

-Must-Try Plant Activities
+Must-Try Science Activities